Merck/AlgebraicAgents.jl/docs/src/sketches/pharma.md

 end
 ```

-Note the use of a conveniency macro `@oagent` which appends additional fields expected (not required, though) by default interface methods.
+Note the use of a conveniency macro `@aagent` which appends additional fields expected (not required, though) by default interface methods.

 Next we provide an evolutionary law for `SmallMolecule` type.
 This is done by extending the interface function `AlgebraicAgents._step!(agent, t::Float64)`.